mscdex/node-imap/README.md

   { INBOX: // mailbox name
      { attribs: [] // mailbox attributes.
 An attribute of 'NOSELECT' indicates the mailbox cannot
                    // be opened
-     , delimiter: '/' // hierarchy delimiter for accessing this mailbox's direct children.
+     , displayName: 'INBOX' // the UTF-7-decoded version of the mailbox name , delimiter: '/' // hierarchy delimiter for accessing this mailbox's direct children.
      , children: null // an object containing another structure similar in format to this top level,
                       // otherwise null if no children